Stop the Beach Renourishment v. Florida Department of Environmental Protection: Concurrences

 Justice Kennedy, joined by Justice Sotomayor, cautioned against finding a judicial takings by noting that it is a novel concept and that it is institutionally unwise to reach questions that have not been well discussed by lower courts or commentators.
 Regardless, Kennedy theorizes that procedural and substantive due process should protect from judicial elimination of property rights, even without invoking the Takings Clause.

-Justice Breyer, joined by Justice Ginsburg, also take issue with the plurality’s judicial takings logic by noting the longstanding habit of the court to avoid deciding a question of constitutional law unless it is necessary.
-Breyer rejects Scalia’s criticism noting that he does not need to announce a standard to find the claim would fail under any standard.
+Justice Breyer, joined by Justice Ginsburg, also take issue with the plurality's judicial takings logic by noting the longstanding habit of the court to avoid deciding a question of constitutional law unless it is necessary.
+Breyer rejects Scalia's criticism noting that he does not need to announce a standard to find the claim would fail under any standard.

-Justice Stevens, who left the court twelve days after the case was decided, did not participate because he owns a beachfront property in Florida.
+Justice Stevens, who left the court twelve days after the case was decided, did not participate because he owned a beachfront property in Florida.